spryker/spryker-docs/docs/scos/dev/migration-program/migration-to-paas/paas-assessment-documents/are-there-some-technical-db-complexities-that-might-increase-efforts.md

     * PROCEDURE
     * FUNCTION
     * etc.
-2. Additional information could be received as part of the prerequisite data.
+2. Check if related information was provided in the prerequisite from.

 ## Formula

-* 1d per CTE query;
+* 1d per CTE query.
-* 1d per function/procedure;
+* 1d per function or procedure.
-* 1d per custom structure e.g. view, tmp table;
+* 1d per custom structure, like view or tmp table.
-* 4h per raw sql query;
+* 4h per raw SQL query.